rs239/tab_gene_markers/README.md

   - Exactly two markers per cluster are returned.
 This is important for the split-intein Gal4 protocol.
   - More than one set of results is returned, with the top hit being the strongest.
-  - The script will automatically download the relevant data in the user's directory.
+  - The script will automatically download the necessary data in the user's directory.
 By default, two files will be downloaded in a data/ subfolder.
 You will need approx 4.5G of disk space.

 ## Usage